How Motherhood Has Impacted Zoe Saldana’s Self-Care Routine

 Her Ultimate Day Off

 Oh my God, I would sleep.
 I would sleep in the most comfortable bed that’s not too soft and not too hard, with pillows not too thin but not too thick, the perfect temperature, and perfect darkness in the room so my mind won’t just turn on.
 And I would sleep maybe 18 hours.
-I haven’t slept for eight hours straight in like three years— ha!
+I haven’t slept for eight hours straight in like three years—ha!

 Self-Care as a Mother

-It has to do with the fact that our children are still so very young, we have a set of twins [3 years-old] and a one-and-a-half-year-old.
+It has to do with the fact that our children are still so very young, we have a set of twins [3 years old] and a 1-and-a-half-year-old.
 So, their demand for their mommy is exceptionally high right now.
-They’re so vulnerable and so codependent and I know as they get older it’ll get easier.
+They’re so vulnerable and so codependent, and I know as they get older it’ll get easier.
 I’ll be able to go back to my earlier routines and things that I used to do when I had a lot more time to dedicate to myself.
-But right now, my husband and I we do what we can, and we’re grateful— even if it means staying up later so we can spend time together and have conversations.
-Right now, the best thing that we do when we have those 30 minutes off, is that we reminisce on how fun it was when it was just us— ha!
+But right now, my husband and I we do what we can, and we’re grateful—even if it means staying up later so we can spend time together and have conversations.
+Right now, the best thing that we do when we have those 30 minutes off, is that we reminisce on how fun it was when it was just us—ha!

 They [her three kids] are so vulnerable and so codependent and I know as they get older it’ll get easier.